Belfair State Park

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

-The park has 90 standard campsites, one partial-hookup site, 41 full-hookup sites, two primitive sites, one marine trail site, three restrooms (two ADA), eight showers (two ADA) and one dump station.
+The park has 90 standard campsites, 41 full-hookup sites, two primitive sites, one marine trail site, three restrooms (two ADA), eight showers (two ADA) and one dump station.